 - Reduce stress when possible — latent viruses can become active if the immune system becomes taxed due to stress or other illnesses or injuries.

-- Good husbandry should be practiced.
+- Practice good husbandry.
 Washing hands thoroughly after each horse, using an approved antimicrobial footbath and changing out of contaminated clothing before working with healthy animals is essential.

-- Remove bedding and uneaten hay; it’s recommended that this material be burned to avoid accidental exposure of healthy horses.
+- Remove bedding and uneaten hay; as a proactive measure, burn this material to avoid accidental exposure of healthy horses.

 - Clean all stalls, fences, alleys and other areas the infected horse(s) have come in contact with using a phenol-based disinfectant.
 Follow labeling directions to ensure maximum efficacy.